Lavender is not simply a single scent. For most of us, we pick products based on a combination of scent and use.

-When using a s cream, soap, etc. ... you can choose based on scent ... e.g. the lemony / fresh scent of French Lavender (Lavandin) or the softer / sweeter scent of English Lavender.
+When using as a cream, soap, etc. ... you can choose based on scent ... e.g. the lemony / fresh scent of French Lavender (Lavandin) or the softer / sweeter scent of English Lavender.
 If you are looking for a product that may have more therapeutic properties, then look for the English Lavender.
 Going for a hike or sitting in your garden and want to repel bugs?
 Then use one of our body mists with French lavender (or our outdoor mist).
 Wanting something for your purse with an antiseptic properties?
 Try one of our French lavender essences.
-Explore our lavender for body and face.

-Lavandin species (e.g. Grosso, Provence, Giant Hidcote, Phenomenal) are a cross between the Lavender and spike lavender varieties.
+French Lavender (Lavandin) species (e.g. Grosso, Provence, Giant Hidcote, Phenomenal) are a cross between the English Lavender and spike lavender varieties.
 Abrialii was a mainstay of the French industry until 1970s when it was ravaged by a disease.
 Grosso was discovered in 1972 and is now the dominant cultivar.
 Quickly emerging however is Phenomenal.
-The variety called Provence is considered the only French lavender suitable for cooking.
-Lavandins are bigger plants (producing more lavender per plant).
+The French Lavender plants are bigger plants (producing more lavender per plant).
 Aroma is sweet with slightly camphorous scent.
-Lavandins are used more for their aromatic properties and considered good in cleaning products and products designed to freshen your home.
-Because of their high camphor content, lavandins may help with sinus and snoring issues.
-It is believed that lavandins should not be used by pregnant women in the first trimester nor by individuals with epilepsy.
+The French Lavender scent is used more for its aromatic properties and considered good in cleaning products and products designed to freshen your home.
+Because of their high camphor content, French Lavender may help with sinus and snoring issues.
+It is believed that essential oil from French Lavender should not be used by pregnant women in the first trimester nor by individuals with epilepsy.